Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Introduction

 \section{Introduction}

 Many-body quantum systems can present highly complex behaviors, despite the fact that their defining interactions are often quite simple.
 Understanding how to predict properties of such systems, given a description of their constituent elements and their interactions, is a crucial task in physics.
-In recent years, an increasing number of results have appeared, showing that there is an intrinsic limitation to what algorithms can predict about physical models: many relevant properties of physical systems are \emph{undecidable}, in the sense that there is no general algorithm capable of predicting, from a finite description of the model, whether the desired property is present or not \cite{CPW22, Cubitt2015, Bausch_2020, Wang, Komar64, Berger1966, Cook1971, Anderson72, Pourel81, Fredkin82, Domany84, Omohundro84, Kanter90, Moore90, Bennett90, Lloyd, Lloyd94, Lloyd1996, Gu09, Eisert12, Kliesch14, Morton12, Delascuevas16, VandenNest08, Elkouss16, Bendersky16, Lloyd16, Scarpa2020, Bondar2020, Bausch2021, 2105.13350, 2101.11087, 2105.09854, Watson2022, Klingler2023, lipics.stacs.2023.54, Tachikawa2023, AgeroTrejo2024}.
-See \cite{CPW22} for a review of many of these undecidable properties in classical and quantum physics.
+In recent years, an increasing number of results have appeared, showing that there is an intrinsic limitation to what algorithms can predict about physical models: many relevant properties of physical systems are \emph{undecidable}, in the sense that there is no general algorithm capable of predicting, from a finite description of the model, whether the desired property is present or not.
+Early results regarding undecidability in physics include macroscopical distinguishability of states in Quantum Field Theories \cite{Komar64}, solutions to the wave equation given the initial conditions \cite{Pourel81}, evolution of three-dimensional dynamical systems \cite{Moore90, Bennett90} or of elastic collisions between hard balls \cite{Fredkin82}.
+Further results exploited connections with the undecidability of cellular automata \cite{Domany84, Omohundro84, Gu09}, while others leveraged reductions to the tiling problem, a notoriously undecidable classical problem \cite{Wang, Berger1966, Kanter90}.